-We always understand and appreciate the trust that you, as members, place in us to collect, process, and protect your personal information.
-As the Data Controller and processor of your personal information, we have and will continue to: act responsibly and give priority to the security of your information through a strong culture of compliance - to provide you with the assurance that your information is safe and secure through how we manage our controls, processes and systems to improve our level of customer service; and - conduct our business in a fair and transparent way and ensure we minimise the risk or impact on your data rights and freedoms.
+We always understand and appreciate the trust that members, and occasionally, other parties, place in us to collect, process, and protect your personal information.
+As the Data Controller and processor of your personal information, we have and will continue to:

+- act responsibly and give priority to the security of your information through seeking to embed a strong culture of compliance - provide you with the assurance that your information is safe and secure through how we manage our controls, processes and systems to improve our level of customer service; and - conduct our business in a fair and transparent way and ensure we minimise the risk or impact on your data rights and freedoms.